 If you are a grandparent in Illinois raising children, things might be more difficult than they were the first time around.
 As stressful as it may be to go through parenting again, the state offers many resources that can help.

-Regardless of your income, if you are raising a child as a grandparent, the Illinois Department of Child and Family Services states that you can receive a Child Only Grant of around $100 per month.
+Regardless of your income, if you are raising a child as a grandparent, the in Illinois Department of Child and Family Services states that you can receive a Child Only Grant of around $100 per month.
 Your child will automatically qualify to receive medical assistance if you are receiving this grant.

 Extended Family Support Program